remuslum/bt4103team13/README.md

 ## What is this project for?

-This project is a testing playground that I used to record all the progress and how I solve the problems accordingly.
+This project is a testing playground that was used to record all progress for the project and how to solve the problems accordingly.

 ## Process

 ### Step 1 Skills Extraction

-In order to efficiently extract skills out from the resume, use free online **Emsi Skills** api to get the list of available skills.
+In order to efficiently extract skills out from the resume, use free online **EMSI Skills** api to get the list of available skills.

-- **Emsi Skills API**
+- **EMSI Skills API**

     Example: calling the API endpoint using Python.
 The detailed documentation is given [Here]([Link text Here](https://link-url-here.org))